barryclark/jekyll-now/_posts/2021-09-21-EPPS-Data-Visualization-Post-2.md

 ![images](https://MinShiMia.github.io/images/TheFutureOfDataAnalysis10.png)

-We should always ask ourselves that how do I know that, how does what I see come to be seen by me.
+"We should always ask ourselves that how do I know that, how does what I see come to be seen by me.

 For what they show us is what we see.
 What we find is what we see.
 What we see is what we see.

-And what we see may not contain the answer.
+And what we see may not contain the answer."